Credit Control Procedures

 5 Credit control – Contact your Customer by Phone

-If you haven’t spoken to the accounts department before, introduce yourself and get a contact name so you know whom to talk to in the future.
+Call the customer a few days before the invoice is due.
+If you haven’t spoken to their accounts department before, introduce yourself and get a contact name so you know who to talk to in future.

 • Has the invoice been received?